-During the inspection we spoke with the dentist and associate dentist, the practice manager a dental nurse and the receptionist.
+During the inspection we spoke with the dentist, the dental nurse and one patient.
 We reviewed policies, procedures and other documents.
-We reviewed 20 comment cards that we had left prior to the inspection, for patients to complete, about the services provided at the practice.
+We reviewed the 15 comment cards that we had left prior to the inspection, for patients to complete, about the services provided at the practice.